AdhTri001/AdhTri001/cv.typ

   title: "Texture Classification & Face Clustering for Image Search",
   date: "Sep 2024 – Nov 2024",
   details: [
+    - The project aims to address the common challenge of navigating through directories containing a large collection of images, enabling users to efficiently filter and search for images.
     - Pipeline: MTCNN detection → InceptionResNetV1 embeddings → cosine similarity for face grouping.
     - Implemented batching to control GPU memory; evaluated multiple texture descriptors for retrieval precision.
   ],